ShrutheeshIR/shrutheeshir.github.io/content/bio/bio.md

   columns: '1'
 ---

-I'm an incoming robotics PhD student at the CS Department at Purdue.
+I'm a robotics PhD student at the CS Department at Purdue, working at the [CoMMA lab](https://commalab.org) with [Prof. Zak Kingston](https://zkingston.com/).
 I'm an aspiring roboticist interested in building intelligent systems capable of reasoning and action, working on problems ranging from active perception to planning.

 Over the last two years (2023 -- 2025), I worked as a perception software engineer at [Aurora Innovation](https://aurora.tech/), building perception systems for self-driving trucks.